 THE CONSULTANCY MODEL IS FOR

 The model is designed for new and experienced consultants as well as smaller consulting practices.
-New consultants are best served by starting with the two areas, Focus and Ideal Client.
+New consultants are best served by starting with the two concepts or areas, Focus and Ideal Client.
 Experienced consultants might decide to validate their focus or immediately concentrate on a specific area for which they need assistance such as Awareness and Relationships or Engagement.
 A small consulting practice might decide their challenge is timely Delivery of the agreed upon services or if they might find their consultants struggle with building ongoing client Relationships.

 KEY AREAS IN MORE DETAIL